-Inside is a chaotic jumble of indescribable kitsch packed into every nook and cranny from talking skeletons, guffawing toys, furniture, ‘naughty’ statues and retro clothing.
-It really is amazing.
+Inside is a chaotic jumble of indescribable kitsch packed into every nook and cranny, from talking skeletons, guffawing toys, furniture, ‘naughty’ statues and retro clothing.
+It really is amazing!

 Secret only a local would know

-Point Lookout Bushcare not only helps preserve the local bushland but at their nursery in the Point Lookout Headland Reserve by Kennedy Drive, the volunteer group also sells native plants, most of which are unavailable in mainland nurseries.
+Point Lookout Bushcare not only help to preserve the local bushland but at their nursery in the Point Lookout Headland Reserve by Kennedy Drive, the volunteer group also sells native plants, most of which are unavailable in mainland nurseries.
 They are open on Sunday Market days and every Thursday from 10am – 12 noon.

 Every morning, whenever possible, I get up with the birds just before sunrise and do the North Gorge Walk at Point Lookout Headland, where I stroll past a family of grazing kangaroos so tame I can almost touch them.
 I see the family of five small black cormorants watching for fish from the tree they have claimed at the bottom of the cliff.
 There are sea eagles, manta rays, turtles and dolphins, even an echidna once and, in season, as many as a dozen whales.
 Early morning is always best.

 Sold?
 Book your ferry and have this weekend guide handy to soak up the best of Straddie.

 Have you been to North Stradbroke Island?
 What are your favourite things to see and do?

 *This post was originally published in 2013 and updated in March 2018.